 Please note that I am currently not accepting new therapy clients.
 Check out my About page for more information.

-Find out more about my work on the About page .
+To find out more about my work, visit my About page .

 Who I work with

-I have experience working with individuals from a diversity of identities, including along the lines of race, gender, sexuality, neurodiversity, ability, and socio-economic status.
-I may be a particularly good fit for individuals who are:
+I have experience working with children from a diversity of identities, including along the lines of race, gender, sexuality, neurodiversity, ability, and socio-economic status.
+I have worked with children in foster care, adoptive homes, kin caregiver homes, blended families, and single parent families.
+I may be a particularly good fit for children who are: